Grant of Probate VS Grant of Administration

 - If there are no adult children, any other heir.
 Priority goes to an heir who is the consensus pick of the heirs with the majority interest in the estate and next to someone nominated by those heirs.
 Otherwise, any heir can apply.

 - A friend of the deceased, a professional such as a lawyer/accountant or the Public Guardian and Trustee.

 If there is more than one family member eligible to apply for a grant of administration, the family should reach a mutually acceptable decision about who should apply.
 Those eligible to apply may nominate another person to be the administrator.

 This situation changes if there is a valid will but the personal representative will not or cannot act.
 In order of priority, the following individuals may apply:

 - A beneficiary under the will who’s the consensus pick of the other beneficiaries with a majority interest in the estate.

 - Someone nominated by a beneficiary (with the consent of the beneficiaries who have a majority interest in the estate).

 - A beneficiary who doesn’t have the consent of the beneficiaries with a majority interest in the estate.

 - Any other person, including the Public Guardian and Trustee, with consent.

-If you need help with any estate administration matter, the experienced lawyers at Vest Estate Lawyers in Edmonton can discuss your options during an initial consultation.
+If you need help with any estate administration matter, the experienced lawyers at Vest Estate Lawyers can help.